(Last updated December 07, 2025)

 Very boring CRUD-like operations:

+Here is just one example, a rather complicated one.
 The scenario is to click on an unnamed block on the grid, and add a name to it.
+Grid, blocks (by name) and available / occupied names all have to be updated.

 // this is tricky; since fake names are also involved.

-def addNameToBlockAt(pos: Pos)(name: Name): World = grid.get(pos) match
+def addNameToBlockAt(pos: Pos, name: Name): World = grid.get(pos) match

 case None => this